 After giving birth to my first child I learned the hard way how imperative it is to have a postpartum care kit.

 When my second child came around, I knew exactly what I needed to have readily available for a faster postpartum recovery.
-That’t when I put together my very own DIY postpartum care kit.
+That was when I decided to put together my very own DIY postpartum care kit.

 As a surgical nurse, I have used many postpartum recovery products throughout my career.